 Checking up facts and statistics can greatly help you prevent such a situation – you will be able to back up all your creative decisions by objective data and explain why you’ve done this and that, and not something your client wants to see.

 Function always first, and research is the first step to it and successful marketing.
 That is why I put it first among graphic designer requirements skills.

 No one can argue with that, knowing your tools is a must and one of the biggest graphic design technical skills.
 However, I would split it into two subgroups as well.

 The first one includes such design software as Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Corel Draw, and whatever else you might find necessary to unleash your inner genius.
-Such tools are your easel with canvas and color palette with a brush.
+Such tools are your easel with canvas and a color palette with a brush.
 These are the actual means of conveying your idea and shaping it, giving it a form, regardless of the vector (pun intended) of your work.
 You do not have a choice but to master them if you want to be a really good designer.

 The second group consists of time and project management software.
 For example, there might be a situation where your work will require multiple reviewers to check your work and probably suggest some edits, and the greater the scope of the project, the more reviewers your work will have.
 It is extremely inconvenient to do all that via messengers and email, but there are software solutions that would help you with that a lot.
 Let’s say you work as a brand manager for a huge company, and there are dozens if not hundreds of people who take part in the rebranding.
 Gathering the feedback via the traditional way is definitely not an option, so you have to find some kind of an app that would make it clear or store it in one place.